 According to Georgians, the Peach State has some of the best-tasting peaches in the country.
-And it also is the largest producer of peanuts in the U.S. But the state is known for much more than its crops.
+And it also is the largest producer of peanuts in the U.S. Yet this state is known for much more than its crops, it has some of the best places to live.
 Whether you are looking for a place to call home in a big city or small town, Georgia has got you covered.
 It is ripe with historic architecture, mountain landscapes, and miles of beautiful beaches.
 This Southern state has something everyone can enjoy, so come on over to Georgia.

 NewHomeSource has found the top 10 most affordable cities in Georgia to help you in your home search.

 Home Price to Income Ratio: 2.62%